 As a volunteer, you will work alongside local experts on various conservation and environmental projects focusing on the protection of turtles, crocodiles, and birds.
 The project is based at a turtle conservation centre on the Pacific coast in the town of Cuyutlan, El Tortugario Centro Ecológico de Cuyutlan.
 Our volunteers also work at La Colorado Crocodile Centre in Tecoman, and at a lagoon located next to the turtle centre in Cuyutlan.

 If you have a passion for nature and wildlife, and are eager to get actively involved in conservation, efforts, the Conservation Project in Mexico is great for a gap year, career break, or as part of a vacation.
 This project is also an excellent opportunity for undergraduate and postgraduate students looking to do academic research.
 You do not need previous experience to take part.
 All you need is to be enthusiastic about getting involved!

 Your Role as a Conservation & Environment Volunteer in Mexico

-Time on this project is split between work at the turtle camp, the La Colorada Crocodile Centre, and a nearby mangrove lagoon.
-Volunteers can take part in a wide variety of activities, including:
+Your time on this project is split between work at the turtle conservation centre, La Colorada Crocodile Centre, and a nearby mangrove lagoon.
+You will take part in various activities, including:

-- Working with trained staff to conserve endangered turtles, including:
+- Working with trained staff at El Tortugario to conserve endangered turtles, including:

-- Re-burying the eggs at an enclosed area near our camp, called a “corral”.
+- Re-burying the eggs at an enclosed area at the conservation centre, called a “corral”.